bitterjug/elm-experiment/readme.md

 ----------

-So the missing link here is that the app gets a mialbox of Actions with an `Address Action` and a `Signal Action`.
+So the missing link here is that the app gets a mailbox of Actions with an `Address Action` and a `Signal Action`.
 This is the place to send actions when fields get updated.
 (Remember it would actually be after the update at the end of a server round-trip, executed asynchronously).